 The organizers of the International Congress on Medieval Studies expect those registered for the Congress to comport themselves according to the values of nondiscrimination, dignity and courtesy in all congress activities.
 The practice of mutual respect in a professional space fosters a sustainable environment for freedom of expression and open inquiry.
 Such respect means treating all colleagues equally and professionally, and requires trust.
 Careful consideration of others' positions—and one's own—enables a critical dialogue between scholars and the wider public that is necessary for medievalists to advance their collective and diverse comprehension of the Middle Ages.
 The Medieval Institute endorses the understanding of respect as articulated in the Medieval Academy of America's Professional Behavior Policy, which can be found on the Policies page of their website.

 Western Michigan University supports free speech.
 Presenters and attendees are encouraged to engage in the free exchange of ideas while refraining from disrupting sessions or preventing others from fully participating in them.

 Social media guidelines

 Since 2010, the International Congress on Medieval Studies (@KzooICMS) has maintained a Twitter presence.
 The account is used to make announcements and post reminders.
-We establish an official hashtag for the conference, unique each year, so activity of the current congress can be easily followed and activity for previous years can be found under their respective hashtags.
-The hashtag for the 57th International Congress on Medieval Studies is #Kzoo2022.
+We establish an official hashtag for the conference, unique each year, so activity of the current Congress can be easily followed and activity for previous years can be found under their respective hashtags.
+The hashtag for the 59th International Congress on Medieval Studies is #Kzoo2024.

 Real-time online interaction both opens conversations at the Congress to colleagues not in attendance and extends conference spaces for attendees.
 It can expand opportunities for networking and engaging wider academic communities within medieval studies and beyond.
 Social media applications offer spaces that can be rich resources to strengthen intellectual communities and connections both during and after conferences.